CD Changer Controls

 disconnected from power.

-faceplate and trim ring feature a metallic gray finish.
+faceplate and trim ring feature a glossy ebony finish.
+The control panel, when

 unit is equipped with an orange/white wire that Kenwood calls an illumination